rust-lang/rust/src/doc/rustc-dev-guide/src/serialization.md

   only allow decoding by [`rustc_metadata::rmeta::encoder::EncodeContext`] and [`rustc_metadata::rmeta::decoder::DecodeContext`].
 These are used for types that contain `rustc_metadata::rmeta::Lazy`.
-- `TyEncodable` and `TyDecoder` generate implementation that apply to any `TyEncoder` or `TyDecoder`.
+- `TyEncodable` and `TyDecodable` generate implementation that apply to any `TyEncoder` or `TyDecoder`.
 These should be used for types that are only serialized in crate metadata and/or the incremental cache, which is most serializable types in `rustc_middle`.